-Best Cheap External Hard Drives 1TB+ of September, 2017
+Best Cheap External Hard Drives 1TB+Updated on: August 4, 2018

 The advancement of technology that we are witnessing with every passing day has offered computer users an opportunity to choose the way in which they want to save and store their files and the options are really numerous.
 If you don’t have enough storage space on your computer’s hard drive, or even if you simply want to back up your computer, you can choose to store your files and documents on a cloud, which is something many opt to do.
 However, if you don’t want to leave your content in the cloud, for whatever reason, you can also go with an external hard drive.

 External HDDs have been steadily growing in size in recent years, so now you can buy an external hard drive that has more than one TB of storage space for the extremely affordable price.
 In addition to this, there are many other reasons to buy an external hard drive, like speed, flexibility and portability, but the main advantage HDDs have over clouds is the fact that they are extremely easy to use.
 You simply have to plug them into your computer via USB port and you are good to go.

 However, before you run to the local store to buy an external hard drive, there are some things you need to consider so you can make the smartest choice, especially with such a wide variety of options and choices you will run into.